 ~ 2 Corinthians 3:14-17 ~

 When Israel turns to the Lord, the veil shall be taken away.
-Verse 14 identifies the Lord as Christ.
+Verse 14 identifies the Lord of verse 15 as Christ.
 Verse 17 declares the Lord is that Spirit... the Spirit of the Lord...
 In view of this, Dr. Charles Ryrie declares verse 17 to be "a strong statement that Christ and the Holy Spirit are one in essence" (Ryrie, Dr. Charles Caldwell.
 The Ryrie Study Bible.
 Chicago: Moody, 1978.)

 Romans 8:27: And He [the Father] Who searches the hearts knows the mind of the Spirit, because He [the Spirit] makes intercession for the saints according to the will of God [the Father].